The Art of Initiation (Part 1)

 Acknowledge that this dynamic sucks.
 Confess what it’s like for both of you, without blaming the other person.
 Start getting curious about co-creating new approaches to sexual initiation that work.

-This is where sex and relationship coaching comes in.
 This is a process that all couples need help figuring out at some point in their relationship, because every other challenge a couple may be experiencing in their relationship, is impacted by this web of negative feelings and resentments.

 Failing to step out of this quicksand has consequences.
 You’re probably living with some of those consequences right now.